Team and group communication is an integral part of everyone’s day-to-day messaging.

 Group messaging with Facebook and Instagram users.

 Messenger is Facebook's (now Meta’s) unified group messaging app.
 It allows you to message individuals or groups of up to 150 people.
 You can also react to messages with stickers, GIFs, and emojis.

 You can send voice messages, photos, and videos, or capture your own media using Messenger Camera.
 You can even create polls to quickly get a group opinion on an idea.

-WhatsApp is a simple messaging app that supports basic text chat, photos, videos, and voice messages.
-The app even allows you to send files under 100MB to other users on WhatsApp.
+WhatsApp is one of the best apps for group communication (also owned by Meta).
+It gives you a simple messaging interface that supports basic text chat, photos, videos, and voice messages.
+The app even allows you to share files under 100MB with other users on WhatsApp.